Transcendence and linear relations of $1$-periods: Hilbert's 7th Problem

-The above is a motivic reformulation of Gelfond's proof based on $\Gm\times \Gm$.
-In contrast, Schneider's argument using $\Ga\times\Gm$ does not have a translation to our language.
-One would need a modification of the analytic subgroup theorem.
+What we have just seen is a motivic reformulation of Gelfond's proof based on $\Gm\times \Gm$.
+In contrast, Schneider's argument uses $\Ga\times\Gm$ but does not have a translation to our language.
+One would need a modification of the Analytic Subgroup Theorem, which would be desirable.

-The same arguments also apply with more then $2$ numbers and give:
+The same arguments also apply to more then two numbers, which leads to: